It’s almost a right of passage for new vegans to struggle with digestive issues, especially if you switched to the diet

-When you switch from a typical Western diet that has very little protein, to a normal vegan diet, your fiber intake goes way up.
+When you switch from a typical Western diet that has very little fiber, to a normal vegan diet, your fiber intake goes way up.

 That’s a good thing!

 Study after study has found that dietary fiber helps reduce cardiovascular disease, colorectal cancer, type 2 diabetes, and more.

 But again, you may not be used to it right away.
 It’s also possible to eat too much fiber for comfort on a vegan diet, if all you eat are beans and veggies.

 First, refer to this list of the top vegan sources of fiber, or more specifically, the vegetables highest in fiber.
 Then, track your diet using Cronometer for a week or so and see how much fiber you’re taking in.
 Then try reducing it and see if that makes a difference.